 Tartar Sauce Recipe

-Here’s a basic tartar sauce recipe for your fried catfish, grilled fish, crab cakes, tuna cakes, or birthday cakes!
+, grilled fish, crab cakes, tuna cakes, or birthday cakes!
 Just kidding about the birthday cakes, I think.
 But totally not judging if you’re into trying that.

 Tartar sauce (or tartare sauce if you’re in the UK) has been around a long time and likely originated from the Tatars that occupied Ukraine and Russia way back when.
 Sounds like I might have made that up, but I read about it on the internet so it’s very likely completely true.
 I guess in France it was traditional with Steak Tartare which is raw ground steak mixed with egg yolk and herbs and I’m having a hard time right now not feeling a little ill imagining all that cholesterol.
 I’m curious as to when it became standard condiment for fried fish.
 I’d wager the British had a hand to play in that game.

 Feel free to add cayenne pepper for more heat, or cilantro and lime juice for a Mexican-style tartar sauce.
 If you want to get extra fancy, try making tartar sauce with homemade aioli instead of regular mayo.
 If you’ve never tried making aioli, it’s worth a shot.
 Pretty easy and very satisfying.
-See this video and aioli recipe.
+See this video and aioli recipe

 tartar sauce recipe